stjude-rust-labs/fq/README.md

   [R2_SRC]  Read 2 source.
 Accepts both raw and gzipped FASTQ inputs

 Options:
-  -p, --probability <PROBABILITY>
-          The probability a record is kept, as a percentage (0.0, 1.0).
-Cannot be used with `record-count` -n, --record-count <RECORD_COUNT>
+  -p, --probability <PROBABILITY>    The probability a record is kept, as a percentage (0.0, 1.0).
+Cannot be used with `record-count`
-          The exact number of records to keep.
-Cannot be used with `probability` -s, --seed <SEED>
-          Seed to use for the random number generator --r1-dst <R1_DST>
+  -n, --record-count <RECORD_COUNT>  The exact number of records to keep.
+Cannot be used with `probability` -s, --seed <SEED>                  Seed to use for the random number generator
-          Read 1 destination.
-Output will be gzipped if ends in `.gz` --r2-dst <R2_DST>
-          Read 2 destination.
-Output will be gzipped if ends in `.gz` -h, --help
+      --r1-dst <R1_DST>              Read 1 destination.
+Output will be gzipped if ends in `.gz` --r2-dst <R2_DST>              Read 2 destination.
+Output will be gzipped if ends in `.gz` -h, --help                         Print help
-          Print help information
-  -V, --version
-          Print version information
+  -V, --version                      Print version
 ```

 #### Examples